pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 Here is a list of events you can use as 'eid' and related sub events:

-* `RedisModuleEvent_ReplicationRoleChanged`:
+- `RedisModuleEvent_ReplicationRoleChanged`:

   This event is called when the instance switches from master to replica or the other way around, however the event is also called when the replica remains a replica but starts to replicate with a different master.

   The following sub events are available:

-    * `REDISMODULE_SUBEVENT_REPLROLECHANGED_NOW_MASTER`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_REPLROLECHANGED_NOW_MASTER`
-    * `REDISMODULE_SUBEVENT_REPLROLECHANGED_NOW_REPLICA`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_REPLROLECHANGED_NOW_REPLICA`

   The 'data' field can be casted by the callback to a `RedisModuleReplicationInfo` structure with the following fields:

         int master; // true if master, false if replica char *masterhost; // master instance hostname for NOW_REPLICA